 This was also the time when I saw my first black person, a GI.
 I had never seen a dark-skinned person before, not even in movies.
 I called out to my mom, “Look, there’s a Schornsteinfeger!”
 In German children’s books, chimney sweeps (Schornsteinfeger) are always drawn covered in soot from head to toe.
 Much later, my mother would point to a brown spot I have in my right eye and tell me that this came from an African ancestor somewhere in the family tree.

 The first packages were from anonymous donors.
 Then we were allowed to get packages from friends in the U.S., people whom my mother and father had helped get out of Germany.
 They understood what we needed.
-Among other groceries, they sent Nescafe, and they sent American cigarettes hidden inside the cornflakes box.
-These were treasures.
-For years, grownups not wired into the black market had been disgustedly drinking Ersatzkaffee (coffee substitute).
+Among other groceries, they sent Nescafe, and they sent American cigarettes — strictly illegal — hidden inside the cornflakes box.
+They were treasures.
+For years, grownups not wired into the black market had been disgustedly drinking Ersatzkaffee (coffee substitute made of chicory).
 Real coffee, to listen to my mother, even Nescafe, instant coffee, was like ambrosia.
 Cigarettes, real American cigarettes, were like gold.
 In those days they were worth more than money; they were money.
-You could trade cigarettes for food, clothing, anything.
+You could trade cigarettes for food, clothing, travel, anything.
 The last thing you would do with one, as a German, was smoke it.

 Of greater nutritional importance were the occasional little barrels of salted herring that came from “Uncle” Heinz Brüggensiecker, who lived in the Baltic seaport town, Kiel.
 He was a cousin of my father’s, and in my mother’s memoirs she wrote that he had used his officer rank in the Wehrmacht to spring my father from Gestapo prison in 1939.
 See my mother’s memoir, “Frankfurt 1939.”
 Somewhere during the Frankfurt years, I spent vacation time with Heinz in Kiel, and we went out to the long sandy beaches on the Baltic at Laboe.
 Much later, in the 1970s, my mother and Heinz reconnected and married; but that’s another chapter.

 In Frankfurt after the war, the occasional CARE packages and little barrels of salted fish were not steady sustenance.
 Famine was an everyday reality in the postwar years in Germany.
 Conscription and war mortality had stripped the farms of able-bodied labor.
 Bombing had wrecked the railroads that carry produce to market.
 Black-marketeers and speculators creamed off the meager supplies.
-For us, Fürstenhagen had been thin soup.
+Hundreds of thousands of Germans died of starvation between 1945 and 1949.
+For us, Fürstenhagen had been thin soup, but we made do.
 Frankfurt in 1946 and 1947 was worse.
 I was hungry almost every day.
 If my mom was able to give me a slice of black bread spread with lard and sprinkled with salt, that was a feast.
 My legs got very skinny; my knees looked like big knobs.
 I was pale and had a lot of colds and seemed to be always sick with one thing or another — diphtheria, whooping cough, whatever.
 The robust start I had enjoyed in Fürstenhagen was faltering, and I was in trouble, as were many other children and grownups in the German cities in those days.

 Mom and Pop Ritter had three children a little older than I, two boys and a girl.
 They were a friendly lot.
 They took pity on me, seeing my deteriorated condition, and made sure that my pockets were stuffed with rolls and other good things to eat.
 The dinner table at the Ritter home was beyond my imagination.
 There was rich hot soup, and steaming rolls, and three kinds of good bread, and roasted chicken, or goose, or pork, or sausages, hearty vegetables, and buttered potatoes, and when that was done, out came a big platter heaped with the day’s unsold pastries from the store.
 I had never seen such a table outside the children’s tale of the Schlaraffenland, a fantasy land where rivers run with milk and honey and roast chicken comes flying into your mouth.